Onlineberatung/documentation/docs/releases/nginx.md

 ### 2020-11-03

-Update tag to `dockerImage.v.4.release-2020-11-03` in the `docker-compose.yml` file - no additional changes necessary
+Update tag to `dockerImage.v.4.release-2020-11-03` in the `docker-compose.yml` file - no additional changes necessary.

 ### 2020-10-13